 In 2012 I invested in a custom-made Mya-Moe walnut-bodied resonator uke, after seeing ukulele & pedal steel maestro Gerald Ross playing western swing tunes on one that he had commissioned.
 The resonator cone gives the uke so much more presence but the wood provides warmth in the tone.
 It’s a superbly-made machine and has enriched my playing even further.

-Also in 2012 I was accepted into the Hobart Conservatorium of Music.
-Unfortunately the unpredictable timetable was not sustainable around my family & work commitments, but I completed the first semester & got a high distinction.
+Also in 2012 I was accepted into the Hobart Conservatorium of Music for a Singer/Songwriter course they were offering.
+Unfortunately the unpredictable timetable was not sustainable around my own unpredictable family & work commitments, but I completed the first semester & received a high distinction.
 For someone as isolated as myself, it was just fantastic to be around musical peers, to hear music oozing through the building, and to get sincere peer feedback.
-I was a little surprised to still find derisive attitudes towards ukulele from “educated” musicians, but the jazz in there worked on me by osmosis & I began figuring out jazz stylings I’d not tried before.
+I was a little surprised to still find derisive attitudes towards ukulele from “educated” musicians, but the proliferation of jazz there worked on me by osmosis & I began figuring out jazz stylings I’d not tried before.
 My experiences at the Con gave me the confidence to think about collaborating again, and so I looked up Ross Sermons, a Southern gentleman from North Carolina, recently moved to Tasmania & a consummate bass-player, having been a sought-after session musician in the Nashville scene for several decades.
 He generously agreed to try collaborating on some of my uke tunes, and a musical friendship quickly ensued.